jwillinghalpern/fm_rainbow_log/README.md

 ### Development/contribution

-Simply clone this repo, cd to the directory, and run `cargo run` to test in debug mode.
+Fork to your own Github account, clone this repo to your desktop, cd to the directory, and run `cargo run` to test in debug mode.
 If you are planning a big feature or change, please open an issue first to discuss.
+It's best to create a new branch for the specific feature/issue you're working on.

 ## Usage